 Stalking is a crime.
-Now that you have gathered enough evidence to put him behind bars, go to the police and file an FIR.
-Ensure that you and your family get police custody so that his mates aren’t able to contact you.
+Now that you have gathered enough evidence to put your stalker behind bars, go to the police and file an FIR.
+Ensure that you and your family get police protection as long as the proceedings are underway.
 Make sure that the police understand the gravity of the situation and are of immediate assistance.

 15. Go public with your issue

-Share your incident on all social media platforms to make people know your story.
+Share your experience on all social media platforms to make people aware of your story.
 This will help others to know how dangerous this person can be and you will have many more people to support you.
 Sharing your experience will also motivate others to take steps against their stalkers.
-You will be surprised to know how many people are like you.
+You will be surprised to know how many people are going through something similar.